Contact

 In preparation for the final round, regional rounds organized by ELSA offer the opportunity to compete against other teams and gain experience in oral negotiations.

-During the final round od the European Human Rights Moot Court, which takes place in the premises of the European Court of Human Rights in Strasbourg, the top 20 teams will compete against each other.
+During the final round od the Helga Pedersen Moot Court, which takes place in the premises of the European Court of Human Rights in Strasbourg, the top 20 teams will compete against each other.

 A special highlight is the pleading before the judges of the European Court of Human Rights, who, along with other experienced jurors from academia and practice, evaluate the performance of the teams.